fbpx

 Workshops, such as a basket-weaving course pictured above, were an important first step for reintegrating people who are blind or partially-sighted back into the workplace.
 (Source: CNIB Photo Archive)

-CNIB owes much of its success to Baker’s entrepreneurialism as well as the efforts of local advocates that lay the foundation for the institute.
-Since 1906, the Free Library for the Blind had possessed a collection of embossed literature and had already been offering library services from various locations in Toronto.
-But given the size of its collection and the number of war veterans returning with full or partial visual impairment, the post-war era provided an opportunity to Baker and the Library to institutionalize its support of people who are blind.
+CNIB founding story is owed to Baker’s ambition, as well as the efforts of local advocates and organizations that laid the foundation for the institute.
+Since 1906, the Canadian Free Library for the Blind had possessed a collection of embossed literature and had already been offering library services from various locations in Toronto.
+But, given the size of its collection and the number of war veterans returning with full or partial visual impairment, the post-war era provided an opportunity for the Library, with the help of Baker, to institutionalize its support of the blind community.

 With its foundation, CNIB became one of the world’s first accredited organizations for improving the lives of people impacted by blindness, and for decades, the Free Library, renamed the Canadian National Library for the Blind, technically remained Canada’s only national library of materials for people with vision loss.

-For CNIB, the story could have ended there.
-But Baker, Swift and the rest of CNIB continued to improve both the collection of reading materials and general access to a variety of media.
-For example, as radio became one of the primary forms of communication during the 1920s, CNIB pushed the government to provide a free radio license, batteries and equipment to Canadians who are blind.
+Baker, Swift, and the rest of CNIB continued to improve both the collection of reading materials and general access to a variety of media.
+For example, as radio became one of the primary forms of communication during the 1920s, CNIB pushed the government to provide a free radio license, batteries, and equipment to Canadians who are blind.
 Similarly, they increased the production of Canadian books, along with a selection of embossed readings in multiple languages.

 In 1949, Baker took his work a step further and founded the World Council for the Welfare of the Blind, an international, multi-agency group that brought many advocacy groups for people who are blind under the same umbrella.
 Today, they are still based in Toronto and are called the World Blind Union.